aaronamran/Docker-LXC-and-VM-Networking-in-VirtualBox/README.md

   sudo apt update
   sudo apt install docker-ce docker-ce-cli containerd.io -y
   ```
-- An optional step is to add your user to the Docker group to run commands without sudo
+- An optional step is to add your user to the Docker group to run commands without sudo.
+Log out and back in or reboot to apply the changes
   ```
   sudo usermod -aG docker $USER
   ```